 In 1998, change was in the air, and Gary moved to the big sky country of Montana.
 “First and foremost I have always been an outdoors man,” says Kerby.
 “Secondly, I’m an artist.
 With my love of wild country and adventure it only seemed natural for me to be painting landscapes and animals – and what better place than the wilds of south central Montana”.
 Gary relocated 80 miles north of Yellowstone National Park, near Livingston, Montana.
 “Natural beauty surrounds my home,” says Kerby, “not a day goes by that I don’t find inspiration in a deer wandering through my yard, the sound of a sandhill crane at dawn or the evening sun on the Crazy Mountains”.

-The abundant new inspiration Gary enjoys translated to numerous one-man shows and commissioned works.
-Most recently, Kerby was commissioned to create a life-size bronze mountain man for the community of Wilsall, Montana.
+The abundant new inspiration Gary enjoys translated to numerous one-man shows and commissioned works, in 2006 this sculpture was named by the 1st grade class of Shields Valley, Mt and dedicated in 2007.
+Kerby was commissioned to create a life-size bronze mountain man for the community of Wilsall, Montana.
 This work, a gateway sculpture celebrates the Shields Valley area’s discovery and heritage.
 In 2007, Gary was asked to create the 75th anniversary rodeo poster for Toppenish, Washington and was named Lead Artist for that community’s “Mural in a Day” art project.

-Kerby invites us into his creative experience, “My hope is, all of you will travel with me to the wild places, experience wild creatures and feel what I felt though the work I create.
+I have a full tank of gas, ready to push the pedal down, let the engine roar, it’s an open road.
+Gary Kerby invites us into his creative experience, “My hope is, all of you will travel with me to the wild places, experience wild creatures and feel what I felt though the work I create.”